ntwalibas/unitary-proposal/README.md

 The 4 months will be used as follow:

 - 1 month to port native data types
-- 2 month to port function declarations and variable declarations.
+- 2 months to port function declarations and variable declarations.
 - 1 month to write a tutorial and a reference documentation (this has already started at [Avalon documentation](https://avalon-lang.readthedocs.io)).

 ## Challenges